On graded and shifted notions, and thick morphisms: Versions of -algebras in the purely super setting.

 for all~$n=0,1,2,3,...$, where $(-1)^{\b}=(-1)^{rs}\sign \s (-1)^{\a}$ and $(-1)^{\a}$ is the Koszul sign. \end{definition}

-Comments: this is a super setting version of the Lada-Stasheff definition (meaning $\ZZ$ is replaced by $\Z$) apart from including a $0$-bracket $[\void]\in L_0$.
-It is referred to as `background' or `curvature' and structures with it are called `curved'. `Linearity' in the case of modules means
+Comments: this is a super setting version (meaning $\ZZ$ is replaced by $\Z$) of the Lada-Stasheff~\cite{lada:stasheff} definition apart from including a $0$-bracket $[\void]\in L_0$.
+The latter is referred to as `background'~\cite{zwiebach:93csft} or `curvature' and structures with it are sometimes called `curved'.
+We systematically suppress this adjective and all algebras that we consider are `curved' by default. `Linearity' in the case of modules means

 etc.

 \begin{definition} An \emph{odd $\Linf$-algebra} is a super vector space (or a module over a commutative superalgebra) $V$ with a sequence of multilinear operations